hmwakeling/hmwakeling.github.io/_pages/cv.md

 {% include base_path %}

+As this website is still in creation, please see my [LinkedIn](https://www.linkedin.com/in/hannah-wakeling-8a594a94/) for a complete cv, or email me at [hannah.wakeling@physics.mcgill.ca](hannah.wakeling@physics.mcgill.ca) for a (specialised) copy.

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* M.Sci. in Physics, Royal Holloway University of London, 2017

 Work experience
 ======
-* Summer 2015: Research Assistant
+* Summer 2016: Research Intern
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git

-* Fall 2015: Research Assistant
-  * Github University
+  * McGill University
-  * Duties included: Merging pull requests
+  * Duties included:
-  * Supervisor: Professor Hub
+  * Supervisor: Professor S. Lovejoy

 Skills
 ======
+* Coding
+  * Python
-* Skill 1
+  * C++
-* Skill 2
+  * Unix
-  * Sub-skill 2.1
+* Leadership
-  * Sub-skill 2.2
+* Team work
-  * Sub-skill 2.3
+* Report Writing
-* Skill 3
+  * LaTex
+  * Grammar and spell checking

 Publications
 ======